 “We have the right to keep and bear arms in the United States.”

 I have a pro-life, pro-Second Amendment, pro-family record.
-I am an active member of Agape Christian Fellowship in St. Marys, a firm believer in the entire Constitution and believe that government rests on the shoulders of God who created it.
+I am member of the Harbor Worship Center in Kingsland, Georgia, a firm believer in the entire Constitution and believe that government rests on the shoulders of God who created it.
 Furthermore, I have taken stances to defend the Constitution where it was not popular, but I remain committed in fighting for these values.
 I am dedicated to true conservative causes and pro-liberty initiatives.

 I believe that law abiding citizens should be able to own and carry a weapon without a permit from the state or any other governmental authority.
 Why should you have to pay for a piece of paper from the government to exercise a right that is natural?
 Why should you have to be finger printed and cataloged like a criminal to exercise a natural right to defend yourself?
 More barriers like permits will not keep criminals from getting guns, but only serve as obstacles for law abiding citizens to exercise their right to bare arms.